Intralytix: Expansion into Human Therapeutics

 In addition to its line of food safety products, Intralytix is a world leader in human health applications for phage products.
 It has several all-natural, antibiotic-free phage-based products capable of treating human diseases of bacterial origin in various stages of development (preclinical through Phase 2a).
-In 2006, under Intralytix’s MDF and an investigator-initiated IND at the Southwest Regional Wound Care Center in Lubbock, Texas, Intralytix was the first company in the US to perform a first-in-human clinical trial where phages were used to treat infected venous ulcers.
+In 2006, under Intralytix's MDF and an investigator-initiated IND at the Southwest Regional Wound Care Center in Lubbock, Texas, Intralytix was the first company in the US to perform a first-in-human clinical trial where phages were used to treat infected venous ulcers.

-The company is currently sponsoring a Phase 1/2a clinical trial (under an IND approval from the FDA) of the EcoActive phage preparation for targeting adherent-invasive E. coli associated with Crohn’s disease.
-This trial is currently enrolling patients at the Icahn School of Medicine at the Mount Sinai Hospital in New York, NY, and is expected to be completed in late 2023 or early 2024.
+The company is currently sponsoring a Phase 1/2a clinical trial (under an IND approval from the FDA) of the EcoActive phage preparation for targeting adherent-invasive E. coli associated with Crohn's disease (NCT03808103).
+This trial is currently enrolling patients at the Icahn School of Medicine at the Mount Sinai Hospital in New York, NY and at the Johns Hopkins University in Baltimore, MD.
+The trial is expected to be completed in late 2024.

 In May 2020, Intralytix received a multimillion-dollar grant (AI 148054) from the National Institute of Allergy and Infectious Diseases (NIAID), National Institutes of Health (NIH), for the clinical development of its bacteriophage therapy preparation, ShigActive, for managing infections caused by the bacterial pathogen Shigella.
 These Phase 1/2a studies began in February 2023 (NCT05182749).
+Phase 1 trial was completed in March 2023, and Phase 2a trial is expected to commence in November 2023.

-Also in early 2023, the company plans to begin clinical trials of another human therapeutic product, VRELysin, to treat Vancomycin Resistant Enterococci (NCT05715619).
+Also in Q3 2023, the company plans to begin clinical trials of another human therapeutic product, VRELysin, to treat Vancomycin Resistant Enterococci (NCT05715619).